Honoring Our Soldiers

 We live in a world of enormous wealth and consumerism.
 The selection of products is overwhelming at times.
 Do you ever find yourself in the store unable to decide among the 30 brands of laundry detergent on the shelf?
 The time I often spend analyzing which brand to buy is actually worth far more to me than any benefit I might derive from saving money or getting better quality with the “right” choice.
 I’m actually happier if I have a more limited selection.
 Faced with too many options, I chafe for what isn’t available, and then I’m dissatisfied with what is.

-This week, take a moment or two to appreciate the abundance in your life.
+Take a moment or two to appreciate the abundance in your life.
 Do you have plenty to eat?
 Are you surrounded by people who love you?
 Maybe you live in a beautiful place and always have the wonders of nature around you.
 Perhaps your home brings you great pleasure as you soak in your tub, spend many wonderful hours in your garden or relax in your easy chair.
 Whatever abundance is around you, give yourself time to revel in it.

 When we feel abundant, we tend to attract abundance.
 When we cultivate an attitude of scarcity, our minds focus on what we don’t have, and in turn, we attract less of what we need and want.
 Try finding something in your environment this week that makes you truly grateful.
 Experience how happy and abundant this appreciation makes you feel.
 Enjoy life as William Blake expressed it in “Auguries of Innocence”: